Princess Marie-Esméralda of Belgium: Environmental issues

-Marie-Esméralda is the President of King Leopold III Fund for Nature Exploration and Conservation since the death of her father in 1983.
+Marie-Esméralda has been the president of the King Leopold III Fund for Nature Exploration and Conservation since the death of her father in 1983.

 Princess Marie-Esméralda was arrested in London, England on 10 October 2019 after joining an Extinction Rebellion (XR) sit-in protest at Trafalgar Square, but later released without charge.
-She had been demonstrating all the week, and had demonstrated with XR that April.
-She said "The more people from all sections of society protest, the greater the impact will be".
+She had been demonstrating all week, and had demonstrated with XR that April.
+She said, "The more people from all sections of society protest, the greater the impact will be".

 Women's rights

 Marie-Esméralda takes part in many women's rights' conferences.
 In December 2013, she participated in a feminist play in Brussels called "Blessées à mort" ("Wounded to Death") written by Italian author Serena Dandini.
 She read a monologue on stage called "Fleur de Lotus" (Lotus Flower).

 In March 2015, alongside Eve Ensler, she took part in a forum called "Jump" to promote gender equality internationally.
+In July 2019, Marie-Esméralda and her daughter Alexandra hiking Kilimanjaro to raise money for Hero Women Rising, an organization that is committed to education for girls in Congo.

 Indigenous people's rights

-In 1989, she supported Chief Raoni’s campaign to protect the Amazonian forest with the help of internationally-renowned singer Sting.
+In 1989, she supported Chief Raoni's campaign to protect the Amazonian forest with the help of internationally renowned singer Sting.
 King Leopold had met Raoni in 1964.

 In 2011, while Europalia Brasil was taking place, Marie-Esméralda met a delegation of Mehinako Indians.

 The following year, the Mehinako Indians honoured the memory of the late King Leopold III in Xingu Park in a special ceremony.
-The only white people who have been recognised in the past along with their ancestors are the Vilas Boas brothers– founders of Xingu Park.
+The only white people who have been recognised in the past along with their ancestors are the Vilas Boas brothers, founders of Xingu Park.